-Tax Alert August 17, 2017 Key Points - The broader application of Section 871(m) has been delayed further until January 1, 2019, and, as a result, investment funds with non-U.S. feeders or investors up the chain should generally expect to incur U.S. withholding only if they act as the "long" party on certain synthetic U.S. equity trades with a delta of 1.0 during the transition period. - The broader application of the combination rule adopted under the final regulations has also been delayed until January 1, 2019, making the rule easier to administer for withholding agents during the transition period. - Since investment funds typically enter into synthetic U.S. equity trades with U.S. or non-U.S. broker/dealers acting in such capacity, they should generally not expect to act as the U.S. withholding agent under Section 871(m) with respect to short positions.
-However, updated withholding tax forms should be obtained from any non-U.S. broker/dealers to confirm such capacity (generally, IRS Form W-8IMY).
+- The broader application of Section 871(m) has been delayed further until January 1, 2021 and, as a result, investment funds with non-U.S. feeders or investors up the chain should generally expect to incur U.S. withholding only if they act as the "long" party on certain synthetic U.S. equity trades with a delta of 1.0 during the transition period. - The broader application of the combination rule adopted under the final regulations has also been delayed further until January 1, 2021, making the rule easier to administer for withholding agents during the transition period. - Since investment funds typically enter into synthetic U.S. equity trades with U.S. broker/dealers, or non-U.S. broker/dealers acting as qualified derivatives dealers (QDD), the funds should generally not expect to act as the U.S. withholding agent under Section 871(m) with respect to short positions.
+However, updated withholding tax forms should be kept on file for any non-U.S. broker/dealers claiming QDD status (IRS Form W-8IMY).

-U.S. Withholding on Synthetic Trades over U.S. Equities-Further Delay of Full Implementation Until 2019 (Notice 2017-42) In response to perceived abuses in taxpayers' use of swaps and other derivative transactions (e.g., options, futures or forwards) to avoid withholding tax on U.S. source dividends, Congress added Section 871(m) to the Internal Revenue Code, which provides that any "dividend equivalent" amount payable on a "specified notional principal contact" (a "Specified Notional Principal Contract") over U.S. equity is treated as U.S. source dividend income.
-Very generally, a dividend equivalent payment is a payment under a derivative that is directly or indirectly contingent on the payment of a dividend by a U.S. corporation.
-Therefore, income received or paid by non-U.S. investment funds, or flow-through funds with non-U.S. feeders or investors up the chain, pursuant to certain U.S. equity derivative transactions could potentially be subject to a 30 percent gross-based U.S. withholding tax.
-Final U.S. Treasury regulations were adopted in 2015 and 2017 (the "Regulations") that greatly expanded the scope of a Specified Notional Principal Contract that is covered by Section 871(m).
-The Regulations are very complex, but, in essence, treat swaps and other derivative contracts as Specified Notional Principal Contracts if they qualify as (i) "simple" equity swaps or derivatives that have a "delta" of at least
+In response to perceived abuses in taxpayers' use of swaps and other derivative transactions (e.g., options, futures or forwards) to avoid withholding tax on U.S. source dividends, Congress added Section 871(m) to the Internal Revenue Code (Section 871(m)), which provides that any "dividend equivalent" amount payable on a "specified notional principal contract" (a Specified Notional Principal Contract) over U.S. equity is treated as U.S. source dividend income.
+Generally, a dividend equivalent payment is a payment under a derivative that is directly or indirectly contingent on the payment of a dividend by a U.S. corporation.
+Therefore, income received or paid by non-U.S. investment funds, or flow-through funds with non-U.S. feeders or investors up the chain, pursuant to certain U.S. equity derivative transactions could potentially be subject to 30% gross-based U.S. withholding tax.

+Final U.S. Treasury regulations that were adopted in 2015 and 2017 (the Regulations) greatly expanded the scope of a Specified Notional Principal Contract covered by